 At present we offer telephone consultations in the morning for problems that you might feel need addressed more urgently but may not need a face to face consultation.
 These may include advice about managing common illnesses, extension of sick notes or problems with your medication.
 Don’t forget you can also discuss medication problems with your local pharmacist and if he or she is unable to help our medicine management team or pharmacist may also be able to assist.
-If following a telephone consultation the doctor feels it would be better for you to be seen in person you may then be offered a face to face appointment within an appropriate time.
+If, following a telephone consultation, the doctor feels it would be better for you to be seen in person you may then be offered a face to face appointment within an appropriate time.

-We also offer telephone consultations for follow up.
+We also offer telephone consultations for follow-up.
 If you’ve been to see your doctor and need to be reviewed again about the same problem but find it difficult to attend the surgery, please ask if a telephone follow-up appointment would be appropriate.

-Finally telephone appointments can be helpful to follow up on hospital appointments and any changes that may have been suggested.
+Finally, telephone appointments can be helpful to follow-up on hospital appointments and any changes that may have been suggested.

-Telephone consultations are quick, convenient, help with continuity of care with your usual GP and may mean you don’t have to take time off work, so next time you need advice why not consider giving us a ring.
+Telephone consultations are quick, convenient, help with continuity of care with your usual GP and may mean you don’t have to take time off work.
+So next time you need advice why not consider giving us a ring?

 Your Health Records

 The staff at this practice record information about you and your health so that you can receive the right care and treatment.
-We need to record this information, together with the details of the care you receive, because it may be needed if we see you again.
+We need to record this information, together with the details of the care you receive, because it may be required if we see you again.

 We may use some of this information for other reasons, for example, to help us to protect the health of the general public generally, to plan for the future, to train staff and to carry out medical and other health research for the benefit of everyone.

-We are currently involved in research studies for which we provide anonymised information from patients notes.
+We are currently involved in research studies for which we provide anonymised information from patients' notes.
 You cannot be identified in any way from this information as none of your personal details are given to researchers.
 Individual patients’ records are added into a much larger anonymous database, containing records from millions of patients.
 This information is used by researchers outside this practice.
-The database to which we contribute anonymised records is known as The Health Improvement Network THIN.
+The database to which we contribute anonymised records is known as The Health Improvement Network (THIN).
 This data may be anonymously linked to other data, such as hospital data.
 This database is managed by a company outside the NHS which does not have access to your personal details, only to anonymous medical records.
 The data are used for research into such topics as drug safety, disease patterns, prescribing patterns, health economics and public health.
 Many of these studies provide useful information to medical staff on diseases, the use of drugs or outcomes of disease or treatment.